From Madeline McDowell Breckenridge to Colonel Sanders, these Kentucky Military & Social Leaders changed our culture

 John Luther "Casey" Jones* (March 14, 1864-1900) – Railroad engineer moved to Cayce, Kentucky where he got his nickname.
 He was killed when his passenger train collided with a stalled freight train causing his dramatic death trying to stop his train and save lives.
 Born in Missouri and died in Vaughan, Mississippi.

 Mary Todd Lincoln (December 13, 1818-1882) – First Lady of the United States from 1861-1865.
-Wife of the 16th President.
+Wife of the 16th President, Abraham Lincoln.
 The Mary Todd Lincoln birthplace is in Lexington, and she died in Springfield, Illinois and is buried at Oak Ridge Cemetery in Springfield.
-Visitors to the Mary Todd Lincoln birthplace can tour the Mary Todd Lincoln House, in which she spent some of her early years.
+Visitors to the Mary Todd Lincoln birthplace can tour the Mary Todd Lincoln House and view the spot in which she spent some of her early years.

-McCoys of the Hatfield-McCoy feud (1878-1891) - Involved two warring families of the West Virginia-Kentucky backcountry.
+McCoys of the Hatfield-McCoy feud (1878-1891) - Involved two warring families of the West Virginia-Kentucky backcountry throughout the end of the 19th century.

 John Hunt Morgan* (June 1, 1825-1864) - "The Thunderbolt of the Confederacy," Confederate general and cavalry officer in the Civil War.
 Best known for Morgan’s Raid in 1863, when he led 2,460 troops racing past Union lines into Kentucky, Indiana, and Ohio.
-Moved to Kentucky when Morgan was six years old.
+Moved to Kentucky with his family when he was six years old.
 Born in Huntsville, Alabama, died in Greenville, Tennessee, buried in the Lexington Cemetery.

-Carrie A. Nation (November 25, 1846-1911) – Temperance crusader known as "the lady with a hatchet."
+Carrie A. Nation (November 25, 1846-1911) – Temperance crusader known as "the lady with a hatchet" after the style in which she attacked taverns of the day.
 Born in Garrard County, died in Leavenworth, Kansas.

 Colonel Harland Sanders* (September 9, 1890-1980) – Kentucky Fried Chicken founder.
 Born in Henryville, Indiana, died in Louisville, buried at Cave Hill Cemetery, in Louisville.